Picture

 Ingredients:

-1/3 cup organic peanut butter or my simple homemade peanut butter
+1/3 cup creamy unsw organic peanut butter

-1/2 tsp ground ginger
+1/2 tsp cumin

 Instructions: